kulkarnisamr/scrabble/README.md

 2. **Fast insertion and lookup**: Insertion and search operations in a trie have a time complexity of O(m), where m is the length of the string.
 This makes trie operations efficient for string-related tasks.
 3. **Keys are ordered**: Tries maintain a lexicographical order of the keys, making it easy to iterate over all keys in sorted order.
 4. **Simple implementation**: Implementation is quite easy compared to a DAWG

-7. **Improved Lookup Performance**: DAWGs can lead to faster lookup times for string search operations as they eliminate redundancy and allow for more efficient traversal.

 ### Cons
 1. **Space efficiency**: If the input value files were large, DAWGs would be more space-efficient compared to plain tries because they allow suffix sharing.